-Our effective tax rate was 38% in the first six months of 2003 and 2002.
+Our effective tax rate was 38% in both the first nine months of 2003 and 2002.
 The effective tax rates exceeded the statutory federal income tax rate primarily due to the impact of state income taxes and nondeductible expenses.

 Cumulative Effect of Change in Accounting Principle